-Editor’s Note: This month, we offer commentary on three topics: Industry Updates, Biosimilar Barriers, and the Impact of Drug Price Negotiations.
+Editor’s Note: This month, we offer commentary on three topics around Pharma Industry Trends in 2024: Industry Updates, Biosimilar Barriers, and the Impact of IRA Medicare Drug Price Negotiations, and pharmacy benefit drugs.
 As always, if you have questions on any of the content found in this or previous market updates, please reach out to your IntegriChain Consulting Lead or consulting@integrichain.com and we would be happy to talk you through it.

 The healthcare landscape in the US is constantly evolving.
 The latest report titled “The Use of Medicines in the US 2024: Usage and Spending Trends and Outlook to 2028” provides a comprehensive look at the current trends and future directions in medicine and spending.
 A few takeaways from the report include: